bryanfitzgerald/ebryanfitzgerald/content/home/teaching.md

 +++

 I have been a  teaching assistant for the following courses at UC Irvine:
+Click on the link to view my TA evaluations

 - Fall 2018	- TBD
 - [Spring 2018	- Pol Sci 152C	: Public Policy](https://github.com/bryanfitzgerald/ebryanfitzgerald/blob/master/TA%20Evals/Spr_2018.pdf)